Toasted01/Dizplai-Poll-WebApp/README.md

 - Added test data for votes to see if the api fetches votes correctly.
 - Added test data for polls to see if the api fetches polls correctly.
-- console.log used to log key information about requests to and from the server.

 High detail unit/user testing seemed unnecessary due to simplicity in application and no custom user inputs.